-A molecule that fits into the receptor but doesn’t activate it – blocks the keyhole – is referred to as an antagonist of the receptor.
+- A molecule that fits into the receptor but doesn’t activate it – blocks the keyhole – is referred to as an antagonist of the receptor.

-A molecule that fits in the keyhole and activates the receptor (but isn’t the normal ligand) is an agonist.
+- A molecule that fits in the keyhole and activates the receptor (but isn’t the normal ligand) is an agonist.

 This lock and key concept can get a little more complex when a molecule can bind to part of a receptor and cause the natural ligand to be either more active or less active — this is called an allosteric modulator.
 A positive allosteric modulator causes the receptor to be more active.

-There is some question as to whether CBD binds directory to the serotonin receptor or whether it is acting as an allosteric modulator, enhancing the signal of endogenous serotonin.
-Most of the recent studies point to it being an allosteric modulator, binding to the receptor and modifying the uptake of serotonin.ref]
+There is some question as to whether CBD binds directory to the serotonin receptor or whether it acts as an allosteric modulator, enhancing the signal of endogenous serotonin.
+Most of the recent studies point to it being an allosteric modulator, binding to the receptor and modifying serotonin uptake.[ref]

 Animal studies show that the effect on the serotonin receptor is not due to any effect from the cannabinoid receptor (CB1).
 One study showed that repeated CBD dosing for seven days “reduced nerve injury-induced anxiety-like behavior”.
-In other words, surgery was performed on the animals to produce nerve pain, and seven days of CBD decreased the nerve pain and decreased the anxiety from the pain.
-The interaction with the serotonin receptor.[ref][ref][ref][ref]
+In other words, surgery was performed on the animals to produce nerve pain, and seven days of CBD decreased the nerve pain and anxiety from the pain.
+The interaction with the serotonin receptor was the cause of the anti-anxiety effects.[ref][ref][ref][ref]

 An animal study showed that CBD suppresses vomiting.[ref]

-Desensitization of the receptor, such as through repeated exposure to capsaicin, decreases its activity (and pain such as from neuropathy).[ref]
+Desensitization of the receptor, such as through repeated exposure to capsaicin, decreases its activity (and pain, such as from neuropathy).[ref]

 GPR55 is similar to the cannabinoid receptors (CB1 and CB2) but differs structurally in a couple of ways.
 CBD is a GPR55 antagonist — it blocks the function of the receptor.
 GPR55 is involved in axon growth and the wiring of the brain.[ref]

 It is thought that CBD’s benefit in treating epilepsy is due to blocking GPR55 and decreasing the excitation of certain neurons.
 A lot of research is still going on about this topic, but it is exciting to see how a natural substance can be used for children with epilepsy.[ref]

-Adenosine 2A Receptor:
+Adenosine 2A Receptor: CBD and ADORA2A

-Adenosine also acts in cellular signaling and is a neuromodulator involved in promoting sleep.
+Adenosine also acts in cellular signaling and is a neuromodulator that promotes sleep.
 Caffeine binds to the adenosine 2A receptor, causing people to feel more awake.
-Additionally, the adenosine 2A receptor is involved in the immune system and in the immunomodulation of cancer.[ref]
+Additionally, the adenosine 2A receptor is involved in the immune system and cancer immunomodulation.[ref]

 CBD has been shown in several recent studies to bind to the adenosine 2A receptor.
 In cannabis use, CBD blunts cognitive impairment that Δ9-THC causes — through its effects on the adenosine 2A receptor.[ref]

-An animal study of lung inflammation found that CBD decreased the effects of the pro-inflammatory cytokines (TNF and IL-6) as well as other inflammatory pathways.
+An animal study of lung inflammation found that CBD decreased the effects of the pro-inflammatory cytokines (TNF and IL-6) and other inflammatory pathways.
 This study clearly showed that the anti-inflammatory effects of CBD were due to the adenosine 2A receptor.[ref][ref]

-A rat study of CBD oil at two different concentrations showed that the total amount of sleep increased, while higher doses delayed the onset of REM sleep.[ref]
+A rat study of CBD oil at two different concentrations showed that the total amount of sleep increased while higher doses delayed the onset of REM sleep.[ref]

 There is some evidence that CBD acts on the GABA receptors also.
 GABA is the inhibitory neurotransmitter that blocks neurons from firing.
 It keeps the neurons from being overexcited.

-A study using magnetic resonance spectroscopy to measure both glutamate and GABA levels in the brain showed some interesting results.
-The study compared 17 neurotypical men and 17 autistic men both at baseline and after a single dose of 600mg of CBD oil.
+A study using magnetic resonance spectroscopy to measure glutamate and GABA levels in the brain showed some interesting results.
+The study compared 17 neurotypical men and 17 autistic men at baseline and after a single dose of 600mg of CBD oil.
 The CBD increased subcortical glutamate but decreased cortical glutamate in both groups.
 But the results for GABA showed significant differences between neurotypical and autistic men.
-The GABA levels in neurotypical men increased after CBD, but the opposite happened for autistic men with a (statistically) significant decrease.[ref]
+The GABA levels in neurotypical men increased after CBD, but the opposite happened for autistic men, with a (statistically) significant decrease.[ref]

 The genetic variants listed below are all well-researched variants in the genes that code for receptors for CBD.
 BUT – there aren’t any studies (that I can find) that directly investigate the effects of CBD oil on genetic variants.
-So the actual effects of these variants on CBD response is untested.
+So the actual effects of these variants on CBD response are untested.

 The TRPV1 gene codes for the transient receptor potential vanilloid 1 receptor.
-This is involved in the body’s thermoregulation as well as pain perception from spicy foods.
+It is involved in the body’s thermoregulation as well as pain perception from spicy foods.
 CBD has been shown to bind to the TRPV1 receptor in a dose-dependent manner.[ref]

-Check your genetic data for rs8065080 (23andMe v4, v5; AncestryDNA):
+Check your genetic data for rs8065080 (23andMe v5; AncestryDNA):

 Check your genetic data for rs161364 (23andMe v4 only):

-- T/T: decreased risk of diabetes[ref] less TRPV1 (should be better able to tolerate spicy foods)
+- T/T: decreased risk of diabetes[ref], less TRPV1 (should be better able to tolerate spicy foods)

 - C/T: somewhat decreased risk of diabetes

-- C/C: normal variant
+- C/C: typical

 Check your genetic data for rs224534 (23andMe v4, v5; AncestryDNA):

 - A/A: less sensitive to capsaicin (skin sensitivity test)[ref]

-- A/G: normal sensitivity to capsaicin
+- A/G: typical sensitivity to capsaicin

-- G/G: normal sensitivity to capsaicin
+- G/G: typical sensitivity to capsaicin

-WAG: People with two copies of the ‘risk’ allele that leads to less TRPV1 might not notice as much of an effect of CBD oil on pain.
+WAG (assumptions): People with two copies of the ‘risk’ allele that leads to less TRPV1 might not notice as much of an effect of CBD oil on pain.

 Check your genetic data for rs6295 (23andMe v4, v5):

-- GG: increased HTR1A receptor activity (in depressed people) which caused reduced serotonin neurotransmission.[ref]
+- G/G: increased HTR1A receptor activity (in depressed people), which caused reduced serotonin neurotransmission.[ref]

-- CG: normal receptor activity
+- C/G: typical receptor activity

-- CC: normal receptor activity*
+- C/C: typical receptor activity*

-WAG: CBD oil might work better for the GG genotype for depression symptoms.
+WAG: CBD oil might work better for the G/G genotype for depression symptoms.

 Check your genetic data for rs5751876 (23andMe v4, v5; AncestryDNA):

-WAG: CBD oil may reduce anxiety better for people with the TT genotype.
+WAG: CBD oil may reduce anxiety better for people with the T/T genotype.